 Parent Connection: Parents join in on the fun and instruction in the first three levels of Backfloat Baby, and optionally in the fourth.
 Check the calendar for Family Fun Swim, where the whole family gets to jump in.
 Non-Foss families are welcome; every Family Fun Swim has a mini 15-minute instruction time.

 The Dunk: Foss tells you from the get-go that they don’t teach Red Cross classes.
 Instead, the emphasis is on teaching “bite-sized” skills for mastery, not just paddling along the pool.
 Even the humble flotation devices aren’t just for safety.
 They’re used to isolate and develop motor skills and develop specific muscles to conquer a swim skill.
 Hesitant beginners can observe at first.
-All beginning levels have a student ratio of 3:1, with most others at 4:1 or 5:1, tops.

 The Location: 6 Chicagoland locations in Lakeview, Oak Park, Highland Park, Libertyville, Niles and South Barrington.
 Visit them at fossswimschool.com.